 The casual observer obsessed with performance—the same sensibility governs the French photographer's well-known portraits.
 Sarah Bernhardt sits without a gesture.
 Only her arched pose establishes her famous presence.
 A black women, Maria, is allowed the dignity of simply asserting her bulk and her scowl.
 She is just one among many neglected servants of the burgeoning middle class.

-Artists, writers, musicians, and actors formed Nadar's world, as they did for Julia Margaret Cameron in England.
+Artists, writers, musicians, and actors formed Nadar's world, as they did for Julia Margaret Cameron in England or later Edward Steichen in his years at Condé Nast.
 I went to see what Doré and Ravel "really" looked like, and I reveled in an early shot of Baudelaire.
 The poet's head turns away toward shadow, as if seeking the night and solitude he so often celebrated.
 In a funny etching near the show's entrance, he and his peers snake in one long line around Nadar's sulking figure.

 Taken together, these men and women survived by entertaining their public.
 They thrived, in turn, on confronting it.
 But if the artist equals alienated performer, what becomes of the artist's photographer?

 Poseur.
 The French word has entered English, connotations intact.
 Posing means putting on airs, acting false to oneself.
 It is the plight of a woman every day before the mirror.
 Posing is also the portrait photographer's job.
 In this dizzying hall of lenses and mirrors, Nadar's pretentious single name seems fitting, like that of artist as fashion designer.
 And so does his innovative, unpretentious style.

 Felix Tournichon, to give him his real name, first set up shop with his brother Adrien, who taught him to link scientific inquiry with theater.
 Adrien quickly documented the experiments of Dr. Duchenne, who sought exactly the physiognomy corresponding to each human emotion.
 A harsh grimace could even induce the right sensation.